ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-1.Data Types & Altibase Properties.md

 When increasing the number of Sender threads with this property, however, the user must note that the order in which the Sender threads send transactions are not guaranteed.
 For further information about this matter, please refer to the *Replication Manual*.

-If this property is not set, the default value is the smaller value among the number of CPUs/2 and 512.
+If this property is not set, the default value is the smaller value among the number of logical cores/2 and 512.

 #### REPLICATION_EAGER_RECEIVER_MAX_ERROR_COUNT